NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

 int BlockBuffer::getHeader(struct HeadInfo *head){

     unsigned char *bufferPtr;
-    // get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).
+    /* get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr). */

     // if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
         // return the value returned by the call.

-    // Use type casting here to cast the returned pointer type to the appropriate struct pointer to get the headInfo
+    // cast bufferPtr to type HeadInfo*
+    struct HeadInfo *bufferHeader = (struct HeadInfo *)bufferPtr;

+    // copy all the values except reserved in the header (from bufferHeader)
-    // copy the header of block to the memory location pointed to by the argument head.
+    // to the argument `head`
-        // not copying reserved
+    // (hint: head->numEntries = bufferHeader->numEntries)

     // return SUCCESS
 }